Not E3: When to expect Sony’s and Microsoft’s next big summer events

 As for first-party games, expect Nintendo to repeat its Paper Mario: The Origami King strategy.
 Surprise trailer drops out of nowhere can still build a lot of excitement.
 The company also doesn’t have to worry about meeting expectations if you don’t know something is coming.

 And what’s coming is Pikmin 3 Deluxe, 3D Mario remasters, and Super Mario 3D World Deluxe.
-It could have some surprises beyond that, but it may actually wait for a Direct to get into those.
+It could have some surprises beyond that, but it may wait for those until it can start doing Directs again.

 Everything else